 System-Level Audit Trails

 System-level audit trails are high-level.
-They track log-on attempt details, such as user ID, date, time, and the device that was used.
+They track log-on attempt details, such as user ID, date, time, and device used.
 This is also where you will find network performance details and automated system operations.

 Application-Level Audit Trails

 Application-level audit trails are helpful to see when changes were made and the sequential order of those changes.
-It may or may not provide “why” changes were made; that depends on whether the application allows users to enter comments, and whether users actually do enter comments.
+It may or may not provide “why” changes were made; that depends on whether the application allows users to enter comments and whether users do enter comments.

 User Audit Trails